hsf-training/hsf-training-matplotlib/_episodes/04-higgs-search.md

  ~~~
 {: .output}

-Let's access to the variables or branches as we normally called, and make a simple plot
+Let's access one of these "branches" and make a simple plot:

 ~~~
 branches={}